 On the nurture side, I’d always made it a habit to seek out local jewelry artists everywhere I traveled, starting with my first trip abroad to Paris, where I bought a beautiful emerald green and purple glass in the Marais.
 I’m often drawn to beautiful pieces made from less-than-precious materials, so my personal jewelry collection includes carved stone pieces from New Zealand, a wooden saint bracelet from Honduras, a necklace made of lava from Iceland, an intricately pierced silver ring from India — all of which have influenced my own designs as I make my own jewelry.

 I think it’s thrilling that jewelry encompasses so many different techniques – carving, etching, embroidery, weaving.
-I don’t fondle honey bee hives any more, as pictured above, but I now use bad-ass equipment like torches and polishers that could totally take your fingers off if you’re not careful.
+(The reality is my artistic practice still is very diverse and includes many different types of media. ) While I don’t fondle honey bee hives any more, as pictured above, but I now regularly use bad-ass equipment like torches and polishers that could totally take your fingers off if you’re not careful.

 My business started with three not-very high falutin’ words: Fuck This Shit.
 I handstamped it onto a keychain for myself, in a moment of total frustration.
 The story is here.
 People started asking me for them.
 And the business was born.

-I design and make all the pieces myself at my Greenpoint studio.
+I design and make all the pieces myself at my DUMBO studio.
 I work hard to source sustainable and environmentally-friendly materials, and to create accessories that tell a story.

 About the name Alison Wonderland Jewelry.
 Alice’s Adventures in Wonderland and Through the Looking Glass have always been in my consciousness, since more than a few children and a shocking number of adults think they are the first to notice the similarities between my first name and the name of Lewis Carroll’s books.